 Now that you know all about watering while on vacation, and keeping your soul thirsty for God, may your trip be fantastic!
 And better yet, may you return home to find your orchids thriving and well.

 If this information was of any help, and clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts, and can share from our experiences.
+I love to interact with other orchid enthusiasts, and we can share from our experiences.

 Share this page with a friend who has an orchid, comment, or just give me a thumb’s up 😊 in the comments below.

 If you want to be included in more information and get a 14-page fertilization guide, please sign up for my newsletter.
 I don’t spam, but send emails out bi-monthly with some curious topics of interest.
 If you want more information, click here to go to a specific page on this website where I explain it more in detail.